orbanbotond/payment-request-microservice-example/Readme.md

 - Step.0.1: open `http://localhost:3000`.
 Let's call this: `Tab1`.
 This incorporates the `Contractor Web UI`.
 - Step.0.2: open a new browser tab and open `http://localhost:4000`.
 Let's call this: `Tab2`.
 This incorporates the `Manager Web UI`.
 - Step.1: In `Tab1`: click `request new payment`.
 Then fill the form and `request a new payment`
-- Step.2: Go to `Tab2`, then reload the page.
-The `payment request` added in the `Tab1` should appear in `Tab2`.
+- Step.2: The `payment request` added in the `Tab1` should appear in `Tab2`.
 Now reject/approve as You wish in `Tab2`
 - Step.3: Go backIn `Tab1`.
-Reload the page.
 The `payment request` should have the same state as it was modified in the `Tab2` by the manager.